Key Takeaway

 According to recent industry data, the legal practice management software market size 2026 is projected to reach approximately $3.15 billion, reflecting a significant 12.7% CAGR.
 This surge is fueled by more than 58% year-on-year investment increases in legal tech, signaling sustained excitement in automation, analytics, and software solutions tailored to law firms.

-Approximately 70% of law firms have adopted at least one form of legal tech, including practice management, document automation, or e-discovery tools.
+Have adopted at least one form of legal tech — including practice management, document automation, or e-discovery tools.

 For decades, the legal industry viewed technology as a digital version of a filing cabinet.
 The only purpose it fulfilled was storing documents, tracking billable hours, and hoping the server in the closet didn't crash.